 - Forty-Niner Shops Operating Agreement

-- Campus Regulations XVI: Standards for Student Conduct
+- Campus Regulations XVI: Campus Standards of Conduct (PDF)

 - Code of Conduct